Anwar-M/Acoustic-Beamforming/README.md

 Q: "What is <..Conv.m>?

-A: It just includes another parameter for the flow speed, i.e. it corresponds to the same script without 'Conv' for U = [0 0 0].
+A: It just includes another parameter for the flow speed, i.e. it corresponds to the same script without 'Conv' at the end of the name for U = [0 0 0].
 Files will be removed/re-arranged later.
 (This script was used as a seperate to investigate performance between different scripts, but is now obsolete.)

 Q: "What is this <..mod.m>?"